 Langtang National Park is the best place to explore the unique Himalayan wildlife.
 The nearby views of peaks like Yala and Naya kanga look unbelievable.
 Also, a couple of days of trekking on the mostly leveled path is very easy for your family members.

 This is in fact the easiest and most rewarding trekking in Nepal with family.
 The easy trail of Poon Hill- Ghandruk is a week-long trek with a maximum altitude of 3,210 meters.
 Thus, along with the stunning views, the safety of your family is also guaranteed.
 The easy trekking route is mostly made with stone steps.

 Note: You can drive to Lo-Manthang, Upper Mustang for the actual insight into Tibetan Buddhist culture.
-This restricted region of Nepal saves the century-old Nepalese culture in the rawest form.
+This restricted region of Nepal saves the century-old Nepalese culture in its rawest form.

 Besides trekking, there are many other fun activities for Family holidays in Nepal.
 Here are some of the best alternatives to witness the best of Nepal without actually having to hike for weeks.

 The best sightseeing tour in Nepal is the city of Pokhara.
 This paradise has just the perfect blend of nature, culture, and modernization for a fun and comfortable family stay.
 The other short tours include a trip to Lumbini and Chitwan with your family.
 A jungle safari with your child in Chitwan Nation Park is the closest you can get to the bio-diversity of Asia.
 There are many rear wild animals like one-horned rhinos, Musk deer, Bengal tigers, etc that can be seen on a Jeep tour or elephant ride.
 On another thought, you can drive to Lumbini, the birth of Gautam Buddha for a rather cultural trip.